 As the bulk of securitized products are issued in private placement transactions between the parties concerned, it is difficult to accurately grasp the size of the primary market of securitized products.
 However, the Japan Securities Dealers Association (JSDA) currently compiles and publishes the "Securitization Market Trends Survey" conducted jointly with the Japanese Bankers Association based on information on issuance trends of securitized products received voluntarily from arrangers of securitized products and others.
-According to the Securitization Market Trends Survey, securitized products issued in Japan in fiscal 2020 reached just over ¥5 trillion.
-Although securitized product issuance reached a peak of ¥9.8 trillion in fiscal 2006, it went through a period of decline under the impact of the weakening economy kicked off by the subprime loan crisis.
-However, it has been on a recovery trend over the last few years.
+According to the Securitization Market Trends Survey, securitized products issued in Japan in fiscal 2022 were just under \(\frac{1}{2}\)5 trillion.
+Although securitized product issuance reached a peak of \(\frac{1}{2}\)9.8 trillion in fiscal 2006, it went through a period of decline reflecting the impact of the weakening economy precipitated by the global financial crisis.
+However, issuance has recovered over the last few years and remains at around \(\frac{1}{2}\)5 trillion.

 Looking at the trend by the type of asset pledged as collateral, while residential mortgage loans and shopping credits have exhibited a recovery trend, other assets have declined-a result that reflects the differences in the types of underlying assets.
 Residential mortgage loans account for an increasing percentage of the underlying assets used as collateral, a trend that has not changed over the past few years.
 This trend reflects that lending banks are actively securitizing mortgage loans of their own origination and that the issuance of RMBS by the Japan Housing Finance Agency has remained at a high level.
-Shopping credit saw a steep rise between fiscal 2012 to 2020 to jump almost fivefold, now accounting for 30% of the
+Shopping credit saw a steep rise between fiscal 2012 to 2022 to jump almost fivefold, now accounting for 35% of the total issuance of underlying assets.